4 True Relationship Clichés That'll Change You How You Date

 Advertisement

 It's very easy to dismiss clichés when you hear them, especially when they refer to dating and relationships.
 Too many singles have heard the same placating sayings over and over again.
 But while we are inclined to ignore them, don't try to reinvent the wheel!
-There is actually truth to be found in these tried-and-true clichés.
+There is truth to be found in these tried-and-true clichés.

-1. When you stop looking, you'll find love.
+1. When you stop looking, you'll find love

 This is one that we've all heard a million times — and it's one that I used to particularly hate.
 Telling someone who wants to be in love to stop looking for love is like telling an unemployed person not to look for a job.
 Jobs (and relationships) occasionally fall into our laps when we least expect them, but it helps to be proactive in your search for both.